aitoroses/floxide/README.md

 [![Documentation](https://docs.rs/floxide/badge.svg)](https://docs.rs/floxide)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Tired of Ad-Hoc Process Management?
+Build Resilient Systems with Workflows!

+Building reliable applications often involves complex sequences of operations, background jobs, or distributed tasks.
+Handling failures gracefully, managing state consistently, ensuring steps execute in order, and retrying transient errors can lead to brittle, hard-to-maintain code scattered across your system.

+**Floxide solves this.** It provides a robust framework in Rust to explicitly model your complex processes as **workflows**.
+Define your steps, connect them declaratively, and let Floxide handle the orchestration, fault tolerance, state management, and distribution.
+Focus on your core logic, build more reliable systems faster.

 **Floxide** is an extensible framework for building distributed, parallel, and event-driven workflows in Rust.
 Model complex processes as type-safe, directed graphs with robust support for:

 *   **Distributed Execution:** Run workflows across multiple workers.